Hike at a Glance

 About the region

 Nestled amidst the picturesque Adelaide Hills, Horsnell Gully and Giles Conservation Parks offer a captivating blend of historical intrigue and natural beauty.
-Embark on a bushwalking adventure through steep gullies, and discover remnants of the past alongside breathtaking panoramic views.
+Enjoy a bushwalking adventure through steep gullies, and discover remnants of the past alongside breathtaking panoramic views.

 Step back in time as you explore relics from the Horsnell family property, named after the state Governor's coachman, John Horsnell.
 Reminders of their past linger along the signposted walking trails, where you'll encounter the remnants of a grand homestead, including coaching sheds, stables, and cowsheds.
 The original Horsnell garden, marked by flourishing elm, plum, and orange trees, welcomes you at the very beginning of your walking journey.